Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Hyperparameter Search for Baseline MCTS

-Since the settings for the baseline Monte Carlo Tree Search (MCTS) vary across prior studies, we conducted a hyperparameter search.
-Specifically, we optimized the exploration weight $c \in \{\sqrt{0.1}, \sqrt{1.0}, \sqrt{2.0}\}$ in the PUCT formula (Eq. \ref{eq:puct_prelim}) and the fixed number of expansion nodes $\in \{2, 3, 5\}$ using Llama-3.1-8B-Instruct.
-The search was performed on Level 5 problems from the Math500 benchmark within a computational budget of $B = 15K$.
-Based on the results, we adopted $c = \sqrt{2}$ and a fixed expansion node count of 2, which yielded the best performance.
+Because the hyperparameters for the baseline Monte Carlo Tree Search (MCTS) vary across prior studies, we perform a small hyperparameter search for the baseline MCTS.
+Specifically, using Llama-3.1-8B-Instruct on MATH500 Level-5 problems, we search over the exploration constant $c \in \{\sqrt{0.1}, \sqrt{1.0}, \sqrt{2.0}\}$ in the PUCT score (Eq.~\ref{eq:puct_prelim}) and the number of children expanded at each selected leaf, chosen from $\{2,3,5\}$.
+The search is conducted under a fixed token budget of $B=15\text{k}$.
+As a result, we set $c=\sqrt{2}$ and expand two children per selected leaf, which achieved the highest accuracy.